-- 1. Call 911 if the patient underwent any serious injuries. - 2.
+- 1. Call 911 if the patient undergone any serious injuries. - 2.
 Perform CPR, if needed. - 3.
-Turn off the power source. - 4.
+Turn off power source. - 4.
 Make sure the patient is free of all electrical currents before touching the patient. - 5.
-Move patient away from the power supply (use non-conductive materials if possible. - 6.
+Move patient away from electrical source (use non-conductive materials if possible. - 6.
 If needed, raise the patient's legs above his/her heart to increase blood pressure.